 All analyses were conducted in Stata version 18.5 (StataCorp, College Station, TX).
 Participants were divided into two partially overlapping subgroups using two PATH derived variables: (1) cigarette users (i.e., participants who endorsed lifetime cigarette smoking and currently smoke cigarettes every day or some days) and (2) ENDS users (i.e., participants who endorsed lifetime ENDS use and currently use ENDS every day or some days).
 Participants who reported polytobacco use (i.e., those who endorsed every day or someday use of cigarettes or ENDS plus the use of additional tobacco products every day or some days) were included in both subgroups.
 The data were weighted using population and replicate weights adjusting for complex study design characteristics at Wave 6; estimates were calculated with balanced repeated replication methods using a Fay’s adjustment value of 0.3 (Judkins, 1990).
 Descriptive statistics were calculated for participant sociodemographic variables, pain severity, sleep impairment severity, exclusive and polytobacco product use endorsement, and tobacco and ENDS dependence.
 Additionally, bivariate correlations were calculated among the main outcome variables and participant characteristics, and covariates were selected based on significant associations with either outcome variable (i.e., tobacco or ENDS WISDM score).

 Next, we utilized sgmediation2 (Mize, 2022), a user-written Stata command to test adjusted and unadjusted indirect effect models.
 All models included past-week pain severity as the predictor, sleep impairment severity as the indirect effect variable, but differed in the dependent variable (i.e., WISDM total score for tobacco users or WISDM total score for ENDS users).
 Adjusted and unadjusted models measured direct, total effects, and indirect and completely standardized indirect effects (Preacher & Kelley, 2011).
 The coefficients, standard errors, and percentile bootstrap confidence intervals (PBCI) were generated using 5,000 bootstrap resampling, which were used to manage constraints in statistical power, while reducing the likelihood of Type I errors and biased estimates (Preacher & Hayes, 2004; Tibbe & Montoya, 2022).
-Indirect effects were deemed significant if the PBCI did not cross zero (Hayes, 2022).(0.25; Preacher & Kelley, 2011).
+Indirect effects were deemed significant if the PBCI did not cross zero (Hayes, 2022).
+Effect sizes (ES) were estimated with the completely standardized indirect effect size, identified as a one-unit change in the standardized predictor (i.e., one standard deviation) on the standardized outcome.
+ES is interpreted as small (0.01), medium (0.09), and large (0.25; Preacher & Kelley, 2011).
+We further described the indirect associations by identifying the percentage of the total effect accounted for by the indirect pathway through dividing the product of the indirect effect by the total effect (ab/c) in covariate adjusted models.

 Results